Visibility, automation, and orchestration with Zero Trust

 3. Gradually transition to automatic approval for all devices to reduce the time to detection and response.

-In order to gain visibility into the incidents that result from deploying a Zero Trust model, it is important to connect MTP, other Microsoft data connectors, and relevant third party products to Microsoft Sentinel in order to provide a centralized platform for incident investigation and response.
+In order to gain visibility into the incidents that result from deploying a Zero Trust model, it is important to connect Microsoft 365 Defender, Microsoft Purview Data Connectors, and relevant third party products to Azure Sentinel in order to provide a centralized platform for incident investigation and response.

 As part of the data connection process, relevant analytics can be enabled to trigger incidents and workbooks can be created for a graphical representation of the data over time.